 If you plan to visit Finger Lakes in the summer, there are many places for you to stay in your RV.
 Sned-Acres Family Campground is a reasonably priced RV park overlooking Cayuga Lake.
 They offer full and partial hookups sites for RVs, as well as tent camping sites.

 For Harvest Host members, there are many additional options for places to stay.
-Along the shores of the eleven Finger Lakes lie thirteen different Harvest Hosts, including a farm, two breweries, and ten wineries/vineyards.
+Along the shores of the eleven Finger Lakes lie thirteen different Harvest Hosts locations, including a farm, two breweries, and ten wineries/vineyards.
 Many of these locations are located right along the lakes and offer breathtaking views and unchallenged scenery.

 2. Cape Hatteras National Seashore, North Carolina